mojaloop/mojaloop-business-docs/vuepress/docs/guides/tech-ops-introduction.md

 - [**Change management**](change-management.md): Controlling the lifecycle of all changes, enabling changes to be made with minimum disruption to IT services.

-- [**Release management**](release-management.md): Managing, planning, scheduling, and controllin a software change through deployment and testing across various environments.
+- [**Release management**](release-management.md): Managing, planning, scheduling, and controlling a software change through deployment and testing across various environments.

 - [**Defect triage**](defect-triage.md): Ensuring that all the bugs identified in the client’s Production environment are captured, evaluated, prioritized, and submitted to the Service Desk.